 This course studies the contribution of the agricultural sector to the national economy.
 The course also covers production and consumption, supply and demand elasticity, and marketing and budgeting of agricultural products and enterprises.
+Course offered spring semesters.

 Farm Management AGEC-102 3 hours